-Brian Bilston’s first anthology of poetry is a whopping 256 pages long.
-This means that, not counting the title page, foreword, introduction, and the list of supporters, there must be at least 230 poems in there.
-And despite some of them being only four lines long, each one is quite refined and polished.
-Bilston plays with words like a kid plays with Legos – he stacks them up, sticks them together in weird shapes, dismantles them and spreads them out, or creates something totally new from them.
+Brian Bilston’s first anthology of poetry contains more than 200 poems, and despite some of them being only four lines long, each one is quite refined and polished.
+Bilston plays with words like they were Legos – he stacks them up, sticks them together in weird shapes, dismantles them and spreads them out, or creates something totally new from them.
 And reading poems like these is like diving into a bag of liquorice allsorts – you get what you don’t expect but it sure is enjoyable.

 Poetry with a British tang